When Theft Becomes Grand Theft

 - A controlled substance.

 Being convicted of a grand theft rather than a theft could mean the difference between a misdemeanor conviction and a felony conviction.
 A trained defense attorney may be able to get the charges dropped or plead your case down to a lesser charge.
-If you have been arrested for a theft or a grand theft, contact the experienced criminal defense attorneys of Moses & Rooth today.
+If you have been arrested for a theft or a grand theft, contact the experienced criminal defense attorneys of Moses & Rooth for help.